mohamed-khettab/spy-py/README.md

-# spy-py: A Python-based Monitoring Tool
+# spy-py: Discord webhook spyware written in Python
 ## Disclaimer

 This code is intended for **educational and ethical purposes only**.
 The author is not responsible for any misuse of this code.
 Please use responsibly and within the bounds of the law.